Matt B

-Matthew David Benson, better known by his stage name Matt B, is a Grammy-nominated American singer, songwriter, musician, and record producer whose genres have been generally classified as R&B, Hip hop, and Afrobeats.
-His album, Eden, debuted in the Top 40 on Billboard's R&B albums chart.

-In 2022, Benson's, Gimme Love (Matt B featuring Eddy Kenzo), was nominated for a Grammy Award for Best Global Music Performance and charted at #36 on Billboard's US Afrobeats Songs chart.
+Matthew David Benson, better known by his stage name Matt B, is an American singer, songwriter, musician, and record producer.
+In 2022, Benson's, Gimme Love (Matt B featuring Eddy Kenzo), was nominated for a Grammy Award for Best Global Music Performance and charted at Number 36 on Billboard's US Afrobeats Songs chart.
+In 2025, he won a Grammy Award for "Best Global Music Album" for ALKEBULAN II.

-Early life

-Matthew David Benson was born in Oak Park, Illinois and is one of seven siblings.
-He began singing in the church choir and church events when he was a young child.
-Benson was inspired to become a singer by his grandmother.
-In 2005, Benson and his brothers formed a singing trio, TriEnd (pronounced trend).
-TriEnd dissolved in 2008 and Matt B began his solo career in 2009.

-"My family had been singing for a very long time, as long as I can remember, said Benson.
-My grandmother was born in 1919 so she was born in an era where it wasn’t safe for black people to travel nationally or even internationally and they had to watch where they went.
-The fact that my grandmother was able to be a part of something like that back in the 1940s and travel all across the United States singing was inspirational to me and just amazing.

 Music

-Matt B is a singer, songwriter, musician, and record producer.
-He has cited his influences as Stevie Wonder, Boyz II Men, Usher, and The Temptations.
-He began his solo career in 2009 and has released six studio albums.
+Matt B began his solo career in 2009 and has released six studio albums.
+His genres have been generally classified as R&B, Hip hop, and Afrobeats.
 In 2019, Benson performed at the Magnificent Mile Lights Festival, which was nationally televised.
 In 2022, he was nominated for a Grammy Award for his single, Gimme Love, which features Eddy Kenzo.

 Love and War was released and distributed by Tokyo-based, StarBase Records in 2014.
-The album charted at #1 on iTunes R&B Chart as well as the lead single, Plain Girl, charting at #1 in Japan.
-The album was a compilation of songs that were previously released, and was well received in Japan.

 Dive, Benson's self-produced sophomore album was released in 2016.
 The album charted at #1 on iTunes R&B Chart in Japan.

 Benson teamed up with producer, Bryan-Michael Cox and recorded the EP, RISE, which was distributed by Priority Records in 2018.
 His single, Losing You, earned him Best R&B Male Artist at the Indie Music Channel Awards.

 In 2021, Benson released his US debut album, Eden, produced by Bryan-Michael Cox and Tricky Stewart, which received favorable reviews and charted on Billboard's Top 40 R&B Albums.
 The album's single, Deep received favorable reviews.